-When you want a lovely and easy summer fruit dessert that’s ready in no time, this vegan unbaked peach crumble with lush berries will do the trick.
-I particularly like this with raspberries, but blueberries work just fine, too.
+When you want a lovely and easy summer fruit dessert that’s ready in no time, this vegan unbaked peach crisp with lush berries will do the trick.
+This sweet finale is particularly good with raspberries, but blueberries work just fine, too.

 - 2/3 cup quick-cooking oats

 - 1/3 cup finely chopped walnuts or pecans

 - 2 tablespoons natural granulated sugar

 - 6 to 8 medium ripe, juicy peaches or nectarines

 - 2 tablespoons maple syrup

 - 1 cup raspberries or blueberries, or half of each

 - Combine the ingredients for the crumble topping in a small bowl.

 - Heat the vegan butter in a medium skillet.
 Add the crumble topping.
 Stir quickly to coat with the vegan butter and toast the mixture over medium heat for 3 to 3 minutes.
 Transfer back to the bowl and set aside.